 While a sporting injury is one cause of post-traumatic arthritis, this condition may be caused by other types of physical trauma such as a car accident or a fall.
 During the initial injury, damage can be sustained to the cartilage or bone.
 This can change the mechanics of the joint forever, even after the initial injury heals.
 It can also result in the release of inflammatory markers, which can cause damage to the cartilage associated with the joint.
 These changes result in accelerated wearing of the joint, leading to arthritis.

-Common types of injuries that can lead to post-traumatic arthritis include:
+According to the Texas Joint Institute, common types of injuries that can lead to post-traumatic arthritis include:

 - Torn meniscus: One of the most common knee injuries, occurring when damage is sustained to either of the two C-shaped sections of cartilage (the menisci) that are located between the shinbone and the thighbone.